 Typically, after ovulation, fertility monitors will register ‘low’ fertility, cervical mucus egg-white consistency will be gone, and there will be shift in basal body temperature.
 Women that experience multiple follicular stimulation will receive a second peak reading with their monitor and may continue to see any other natural fertile signs.
 If you receive a second peak reading, it is extremely important that you continue intercourse as you can only conceive after ovulation has taken place (i.e. conception will not result from the first follicle that was released).

 It is important to track your cycle diligently so you are able to catch cycles where there may be a delay in the time when you are able to conceive that month.
-Using the OvaCue Fertility Monitor can help to identify the release of a second follicle so you don’t miss this opportunity to conceive.
-The combination of the oral sensor and optional vaginal sensor indicates ovulation with a dark pink/purple color on the OvaCue fertility calendar – if this color is seen a second time that cycle, you can conclude that secondary fertility has taken place.
+Using the OvaCue Wireless Fertility Monitor can help to identify the release of a second follicle so you don’t miss this opportunity to conceive.
+The combination of the oral sensor and optional vaginal sensor indicates ovulation with a pink or purple color on the OvaCue chart– if this color is seen a second time that cycle, you can conclude that secondary fertility has taken place.
 When this second set of peak days are identified, intercourse should be continued as ovulation didn’t occur as it should have with the first peak reading.
 This is one of the main reasons that women experience a cycle that is a couple days longer than usual.
 Women who experience irregular cycles or who have been diagnosed with PCOS should be especially cognizant of this.